 - Transfer what they have learned about smaller words and use that knowledge to help themselves figure out new, larger, more complex words

-- Do all this mechanical stuff while still absorbing the meaning the words carry (in other words, they can do all the work of reading while still understanding what they are reading)
+- Do all this mechanical stuff while still absorbing the meaning the words carry

 - Recall words well enough to spell them reasonably well when writing

+Thousands of children cannot learn in the traditional way.
 In our day and age, we have become very specialized in the labels we assign our children who cannot successfully learn to read, write, and spell.
 For some children, one particular aspect of reading gives them more trouble, while for other kids some other part of that linear process (see above) is the sticking point.

 - Those who have a particularly difficult time with manipulating sounds (as is required in sounding out words) might be identified as having an auditory processing disorder.

 - Those who cannot visually maintain a sequence of letters such as is found in a word might be identified as dyslexic.